fylgja/site/src/components/base.md

 But everything makes more sense together.
 Since these are small CSS setters to the body, typography and media.

-Down here is small list of each component.
-And what main things each component does.
+Down here is a small list of each component and what main things each component does.

 | Component Parts | Description                                          |
 | --------------- | ---------------------------------------------------- |